 \section{Applications outside of QEC}

-We have seen that LDPC quantum codes draw from many areas of mathematics, physics and computer science.
-One could hope that LDPC quantum codes could in turn find use outside of quantum error correction and quantum fault-tolerance.
+We have seen that quantum LDPC codes draw from many areas of mathematics, physics and computer science.
+One could hope that quantum LDPC codes could in turn find use outside of quantum error correction and quantum fault tolerance.
 Here we want to briefly highlight two examples where this is the case.